gbdev/pandocs/content/SGB_Functions.md

 ` 14Bh - Old Licensee Code - Must be set 33h for SGB games`<br>

-When these entries aren't set, the game will still work just like all 'monochrome' Game Boy games, but it cannot access any of the special SGB functions.
+When these entries aren't set, the game will still work just like all "monochrome" Game Boy games, but it cannot access any of the special SGB functions.

 ### Detecting SGB hardware